dalibo/emaj/docs/en/rollbackMonitorClient.rst

 Prerequisite
 ------------

 The command to monitor rollback operations is written in *php*.
-As a consequence, **php** software and its PostgreSQL interface has to be installed on the server that executes the command (which is not necessarily the same as the one that hosts the PostgreSQL cluster).
+As a consequence, **php** software and its PostgreSQL interface has to be installed on the server that executes the command (which is not necessarily the same as the one that hosts the PostgreSQL instance).

 Syntax
 ------